jsdrews/http-api-template/{{cookiecutter.project_name}}/CONTRIBUTING.md

 If you need to run the full web api, you can run `task up` which will run the web api at address: `localhost:$API_PORT`.

 ### OpenAPI Specification
-The openapi specification is located in the root of the src folder (`src`) and is called `openapi.yaml`.
+The openapi specification is located in the root of the project and is called `openapi.yaml`.
 This file is used to generate the web api.

 #### Editing the OpenAPI Specification
 Run `task edit` to run the editor.
 Paste `http://localhost:$SWAGGER_PORT` into the browser to edit the api spec.
 Save & overwrite the `openapi.yaml` file to update the api (this can be done in the editor).